Connect with others who understand.

 • Fibrosis — Thick scar tissue builds in hands or fingers after an injury or severe burn.

-• Dupuytren’s contracture — A knot formed below the skin pulls on and bends the fingers.
+• Dupuytren’s contracture — A knot formed below the skin pulls on and bends the fingers, most frequently involving the ring finger and the pinky.

-Rarely, an infection such as leprosy can result in claw hand.
+Rarely, an infection such as leprosy can cause involuntary hand curling.

 MS Symptoms That Can Cause Fingers To Curl

-MS is an autoimmune disease that attacks the nerves of the central nervous system (CNS).
-People living with MS can experience a wide range of symptoms based on which part of the CNS is affected.
-If MS causes a lesion (damage) that affects how your nerves communicate with the muscles of your arms or hands, it could cause claw hand.
+MS is an autoimmune disease where your body mistakenly attacks the nerves of your own central nervous system (CNS), which includes your brain and spinal cord.
+People living with MS can experience a wide range of symptoms based on which part of the body is affected.
+If MS causes a lesion (damage) that affects how your nerves communicate with the muscles of your arms or hands, it could cause your fingers to curl up involuntarily.

 Spasticity (involuntary muscle spasms or stiffness), muscle spasms, and joint contractures are possible symptoms of MS that can cause your fingers to curl.

-When MS lesions disrupt communication between the nerves and muscles of your arm or hand, your fingers may curl inward.
+When multiple sclerosis lesions disrupt communication between the nerves and muscles of your arm or hand, your fingers may curl inward.
 (Adobe Stock)

 Spasticity

-Spasticity is one of the most common symptoms of MS. In findings from a large U.S. survey, more than 80 percent of people with MS experienced some form of spasticity.
+MS spasticity is one of the most common symptoms experienced by people with MS. In findings from a large U.S. survey, more than 80 percent of people with MS had some form of spasticity.
 This symptom usually involves the legs, but it can affect any limb.
-If spasticity occurs in the arms or hands, it could cause claw hand.
+If spasticity occurs in the arms or hands, it could cause involuntary hand curling.

 There are two types of spasticity: flexor and extensor.
 In flexor spasticity, tight muscles keep affected joints bent and hard to straighten.
 In extensor, tight muscles keep joints straight and hard to bend.

-Spasticity can happen for no reason, or it could be triggered or worsened by factors such as:
+Spasticity can happen for no reason, or it can be triggered or worsened by trigger factors such as:

 • Sudden movements